ig16022/frontend-test/README.md

 	- ng-grid (grid)

 # What influenced the design of your user interface?
-	- The functional requirements / nature of the application
+	- The functional requirements / nature of the application / locked API

 	- Bootstrap